Macy StormSenior Content Creator

 Problem: Your address on your website is different than your address on your GBP listing.

 Solution: Make sure your address is correct on your website and listing.

-If you want to know how to fix a suspended Google My Business listing, start by checking your address on your website.
-Make sure your address is the same as your Google My Business listing, down to using “N” for “North” or inputting your suite number.
+If you want to know how to fix a suspended Google Business Profile listing, start by checking your address on your website.
+Make sure your address is the same as your Google Business Profile listing, down to using “N” for “North” or inputting your suite number.

 Problem: Your address, categories, name, website, or phone number has changed.

 Solution: Update your GBP listing.